 Flower Festival (Festa da Flor) in Funchal, Portugal is, in my opinion, one of the best times to visit Madeira.
 Sunbathing weather is not guaranteed, but I sincerely recommend visiting the island during this beautiful period.
-Today a short (photo) summary of our Flower Festival 2019 trip and a couple of words on what you can expect if you are thinking about visiting Madeira Island Flower Festival 2020.
+Today a short (photo) summary of our Flower Festival 2019 trip and a couple of tips for future editions.

 - Madeira Flower Festival – Programme & events